JuliaGPU/HSA.jl/README.md

     +   Execution
         Convenience macros and functions that abstract away most of the boilerplate for running an HSA Kernel

+Source Folder
+*   binding
+    Contains the code that interfaces with the various parts of the HSA Runtime
+    +   generated
+        Files generated from the hsa headers via gen/generate.jl
+    +   runtime
+    +
+*   codegen
+    Contains all code that relies on the modified julia code generator to work
+*   emulation
+    Provides emulation for some parts of the codegen infrastructure even when no hsa or codegen are available

 Known Issues
 *   HSA.executable\_get\_symbol does not find symbols
     +   Maybe the name string for the symbol is not being passed correctly?